whoistahito/Job-Scraper/README.md

 ## Acknowledgments

-The JobSpy package used in this project is based on the cullenwatson/JobSpy repository.
+The JobSpy package used in this project is based on the cullenwatson/JobSpy and iw4p/proxy-scraper repository and has been adapted for this project.

 ## License